Avoid These 3 Common Mistakes When Selling Your Business

 • Sellers simply do not have the experience of realizing how most buyers will value their business.

-• Sellers may undervalue their business because they do not understand how much net income (or owner benefit) their business actually produces.
+• Sellers may undervalue their business because they do not understand how much net income (or adjusted owner benefit) their business actually produces.

 • A properly valued business will result in a much quicker sale and will maximize the purchase price for the seller.